AngeloErre/Pose-Estimation/README.md

-# Pose-Estimation
+# Pose-Estimation 32 Landmark and CPU
-Pose Estimation with CPU and classic Webcam
+Pose Estimation with CPU and classic Webcam and OpenCV